vsanthanam/SafariUI/README.md

 Other distribution mechanisms like CocoaPods or Carthage may be added in the future.

+*Note: The package contains multiple modules.
+You can import all of the provided tools using the `SwiftUI` modules, or individual modules like `SafariView` and `WebAuthentication` as needed.*

 ## Usage & Documentation

 SafariUI's documentation is built with [DocC](https://developer.apple.com/documentation/docc) and included in the repository as a DocC archive.
 The latest version is hosted on [GitHub Pages](https://pages.github.com) and is available [here](https://vsanthanam.github.io/SafariUI/docs/documentation/safariui).